sarunask/awspec-generator/README.md

 ## Install program
 In order to install program, you would need to Install GO language and setup it as described [here](https://golang.org/doc/install).
-After you install go, you could do from CLI:
+After you install GO, you could do from CLI:
 ```bash
 go get -u github.com/sarunask/awspec-generator
 ```